 We are happy to help with this problem.
 There are some products and medications that can help, but even just changing certain things you do before leaving the house can be beneficial.
 Veterinary Partner has some starting points to help you with this issue, but if your dog feels bad then we want to make them feel better.

 Loud, random noises like this can scare your pet tremendously.
 Cats will often just hide, but your canine companion may get very anxious.
 We may know when it's time for fireworks, but your pet doesn't know this and can't be as prepared as you are.
 They may or may not have a sixth sense about approaching bad weather, but that doesn't mean they're ready for the bright light followed by a loud crack of thunder.

 There are things we can do to help prevent your pet's anxiety in these situations.
 If your pet goes beyond a mild fear then we should talk to you about your options.
 Veterinary Partner has information regarding prevention, causes, and what to do for extreme cases regarding thunderstorms and fireworks.

 Training Dogs & Puppies

 Getting a new dog or puppy can be quite the stressful experience for you both as your new friend acclimates to you and its new home.
 We would love to help you with any of these issues.
-Veterinary partner is a good place to start reading about common issues such as house (potty) training; when to use a crate vs. a bed; how to leash train; and how to crate train.
+Veterinary partner is a good place to start reading about common issues such as house (potty) and crate training, jumping on people, destructive chewing, and introducing your dog to other animals.
 Please call or make an appointment with us if you need further help.